EDAPINENUT/ExplicitShortCut/README.md

 ### Data Preparation
 This implementation utilizes LMDB datasets with VAE-encoded latent representations for efficient training.
-The preprocessing pipeline is reimplementation from the [MAR](https://github.com/LTH14/mar/blob/main/main_cache.py).
+The preprocessing pipeline is a reimplementation of the [MAR](https://github.com/LTH14/mar/blob/main/main_cache.py).
-Once the ImageNet is downloaded in "YOUR/IMAGNET/PATH", run the following for create the LMDB datasets:
+Once the ImageNet is downloaded in "YOUR/IMAGNET/PATH", Run the following to create the LMDB datasets:
 ```bash
 torchrun preprocess_scripts/main_cache_imagenet.py \
 --folder_dir "YOUR/IMAGNET/PATH/train"